joe-gerhard/django-unlibbed/README.md

 # Django Unlibbed

-OH HAY THIS IS FRANCES
+OH HAY THIS IS DEV

 ## Objective

 Interactive mad libs based on excerpts from the movie Django Unchained

 ## User Stories

 AAU when I log in I would like access to my previous libs

 AAU I want to input my own words in to Django’s unchained script

 AAU I want to be able to log in and log out

 AAU I want to click new lib to get a new random lib